 Urgent action is needed!
 As the latest IPCC (Intergovernmental Panel on Climate Change) report reminded us in spring 2022, it is essential that action is taken now to keep the temperature increase within an acceptable limit.
 In this context, renewable energies are a source of hope.
-As France’s leading producer of wind and solar power, ENGIE wants to accelerate the development of renewable energies, aiming for an installed capacity of 80 GW in 2030, compared with the current 34 GW.
-The TED label for a sustainable energy transition was created for this purpose.
-It aims to demonstrate, with total transparency manner, that the projects implemented by ENGIE are both rigorous and sustainable, to encourage as many people, citizens and local authorities as possible to accept them.
+As France’s leading producer of onshore wind and solar power, ENGIE wants to accelerate the development of renewable energies, aiming for an installed capacity of 80 GW in 2030, compared with the current 38 GW.
+The SET label for a sustainable energy transition was created for this purpose.
+It aims to demonstrate, with total transparency manner, that the renewable energy projects implemented by ENGIE are both rigorous and sustainable, to encourage the acceptance and appropriation of these projects by as many people as possible: residents, citizens, associations and local authorities.

 A step towards an ever more sustainable energy transition.